What do Podiatrists do?

 I am a newly diagnosed diabetic, why do I need to see a Podiatrist?

-If you have just been diagnosed with diabetes and your Doctor has suggested that you see a Podiatrist is it because you need to look after your feet.
-What we do is teach you how to cut your toe nails and care for your feet.
-Poorly controlled diabetes can have significant lower limb complications, such as ulcers, due to neurovascular changes.
-Our goal as a practice is prevent amputations.
+If you have just been diagnosed with diabetes and your Doctor has suggested that you see a Podiatrist it is because you need to look after your feet.
+What we do is teach you how to cut your toe nails and care for your feet to minimise injury.
+Poorly controlled diabetes may lead to significant lower limb complications, such as ulcers, due to neurovascular changes.
+Our goal as a practice is to prevent amputations.

 Should I have my child’s feet assessed?

-Children’s feet differ from adults as they are still forming.
-While they are growing, each child will develop differently and some may walk with their feet turned in, turned out or even on their toes.
+Children’s feet differ from adults as they are still developing.
+During growth, each child will develop differently and some may walk with their feet turned in, turned out or even on their toes.
 Arch heights will change as they grow as well.
-If you notice any changes with you child’s foot shape, uneven shoe wear, tripping and falling or even you child complaining about pain or tiredness than your concerns should be investigated with a thorough podiatry assessment.